 My Personality#

 - That’s some of my desk setups on the background.
-I have many more, will update them here (later) and modify this post.

-I mention the software.
 Well, I mock this concept of hiring a software-operator.
 You hire people, not robots, aren’t you?
 Great companies do.
 I don’t believe software is relevant for doing the job.
 If you don’t know the software stack, you can learn it, sometimes within a day.
 Why would it be relevant then?

 I reply not so quickly these days, but I would reply, more likely.
 Don’t hesitate, drop me a line.